marcorosella/hover-the-top/README.md

 =============

 A simple clickless interface for the Leapmotion JavaScript framework, LeapJS (http://js.leapmotion.com).
-It lets open and close modal windows with the hover on elements displaying a SVG timer.
+It lets open and close modal windows with the hover on elements displaying a circular SVG timer.

 Usage